Touring the White House - Washington, DC

 Where can I store my belongings during the tour?

 It is important to note that security at the White House is extremely high.
 If your hotel is nearby, we suggest leaving your belongings in your room during the tour.
 If this is not possible, there are a few other options.
 You can designate one member of your tour group to hold everyone’s belongings.
 That person can take the self-guided tour once his or her group has finished the tour.

-You can also store your belongings at the baggage lockers at Union Station.
+If you're a ticketed Amtrak customer, you may be able to check luggage in advance at Union Station.
 These are located near Gate A. Lockers are available from 6 a.m. to 10 p.m. daily.
 A photo ID is required and lockers must be paid for via cash or credit in advance.
 Rates are $3-$6 per hour per bag depending on the size of your bag.
-For questions on bag storage, please call Tiburon Lockers at 202-898-1592.
+For questions on bag storage, please call 202-906-3000.